How Much is LinkedIn Premium? Finding the Right Plan for Your Needs

 Real-time insights: Updates about saved leads and accounts

-CRM integration: Connect with Salesforce, Microsoft Dynamics, or Hubspot
+CRM integration: Connect with Salesforce, Microsoft Dynamics, or HubSpot

 Notes and tags: Organize contacts and track engagement